 JR: They're definitely hardworking people.
 A lot of them have good morals and they enjoy what they do.
 They might at times appear gruff and angry, but it seems like everybody's beating down on them a lot and you get to know them.
 Some of my best friends are baymen.
-A lot of friends are contractors and stockbrokers and teachers and things like that.
+I have a lot of friends, a lot of friends are contractors and stockbrokers and teachers and things like that.
 They're usually nice good-hearted people.
 I think that's what matters.
 A lot of times, people on the water, I guess, because at times, if you're in trouble and you need help, you need help.
-People on the water, I guess, are pretty kind and try to help people out.
+People on the water are pretty kind and try to help people out.
 Unfortunately, we have this wall between people that work on the water and the real world.
-But I wish that they could overcome and people could just say, they just want to make a living and be able to do what we do.
+But I wish that that could be overcome and people could just say, they just want to make a living and be able to do what we do.
 That's all.

-SW: I like to thank you for your time today.
+SW: Okay well, I'd like to thank you for your time today.